luis-cj/data-science-forecasting-food-retailer/README.md

   <img width="480" height="270" src="https://github.com/luis-cj/data-science-forecasting-food-retailer/blob/main/images/grocery_store_gif.gif">
 </p>

-As a starting point, a SQL database is provided containing 3 years of selling records for each product and store.

 ## Methodology

+It is required to deliver a final product to the business owners that is capable of predicting sales for each product on each store for 8 days in advanced.
+In order to do that, the most efficient way is to establish a methodology that allows us to carefully collect the data, clean the data and create an ML model (among other steps) before releasing the final product.

+This methodology and all the steps involved in it are run in Python Jupyter Notebooks.
+Then, the final product is the summary of all the necessary steps in a single Python Script ready to be thrown into production mode for further explotation of the ML model.

+These steps are defined under this section with the link to their respectives Jupyter Notebooks

-### 1. Objective
+### 1. Objectives

-Develope a multi-step forecasting Machine Learning model that can predict sales for each product on each store within the next following 8 days from the data collection.
+- Develope a multi-step forecasting ML model that can predict sales for each product on each store within the next following 8 days from the data collection.
+- Create a Python script so the ML model can be automatically run in batch mode, API or web app for further explotation and real use in the company.

 ### 2. Data collection and setup

-Data is provided in a SQL database provided by the business owners.
+As a starting point, a SQL database is provided containing 3 years of selling records for each product and store.
+Data is provided by the business owners.

 Three different datasets are provided, corresponding to: